avzaman/avzaman/README.md

 # Welcome to My GitHub Profile!

 Hi there!
-I'm Amir Zaman, a passionate developer from New Jersey. 👋
+I'm Amir Zaman, a passionate developer from the United States. 👋

 ## About Me